 Turkey Accepts Russian S-400 Missile System, Rankling U.S. And NATO

-The first pieces of the S-400 missile system Turkey bought from Russia — against the wishes of the U.S. and NATO — began arriving Friday, according to Turkey's National Defense Ministry.
+The first pieces of the S-400 missile defense system Turkey bought from Russia — against the wishes of the U.S. and NATO — began arriving Friday, according to Turkey's National Defense Ministry.
 In response, the Pentagon is expected to announce that Turkey will be barred from receiving the new F-35 fighter.

-Turkey had planned to buy 100 F-35s, which is produced by Lockheed Martin Corp.
-But in the months since Turkey announced in 2017 that it also planned to install Russia's S-400 air-defense missile system, the U.S. has repeatedly said Turkey can have one or the other — but not both.
+Turkey had planned to buy 100 F-35s, which is produced by Lockheed Martin.
+But since Turkey announced in 2017 that it also planned to install Russia's S-400 air-defense system, the U.S. has repeatedly said that Turkey can have one or the other — but not both.

 "If Turkey procures the S-400, it will mean they will not receive the F-35.
-It's that simple, " acting Secretary of Defense Mark Esper said last month.
+It's that simple, " acting U.S. Defense Secretary Mark Esper said last month.

 Beyond implying a crisis of solidarity in the NATO alliance, the Russia-Turkey deal has been criticized by the U.S. and its allies because of the potential for sensitive information to be sent back to Russia by its advanced missile system.

-Describing the worries of U.S. military officials, NPR's David Welna reported earlier this year:

-"The S-400, they say, is designed to detect and shoot down stealth fighters like the F-35.
+NPR's David Welna reported earlier this year on the concerns of U.S. military officials: "The S-400, they say, is designed to detect and shoot down stealth fighters like the F-35.
 Planting that air-defense system on Turkish soil could, by means of its powerful radar, help Moscow discover the secrets — and the vulnerabilities — of the F-35s that Turkey intends to acquire."

-Despite warnings from the U.S. that buying the Russian system could prompt sanctions, Turkey went ahead with the deal.
-On Friday, Turkey's defense ministry announced via Twitter that the first component had arrived at the Murted Air Base in Ankara.
-Photos from the scene showed a large Russian cargo jet landing and opening its nose cone to unload large equipment — which was kept under tarps.
+Turkey went ahead with the deal despite warnings from the U.S. that buying the Russian system could prompt sanctions.
+On Friday, Turkey's Defense Ministry announced via Twitter that the first component had arrived at the Murted Air Base in Ankara.
+Photos from the scene showed a large Russian cargo jet landing and opening its nose cone to unload large equipment, which was kept under tarps.

-With the Russian system now landing on Turkish soil, NATO said on Friday that it's "concerned" about Russian missiles being deployed by a NATO ally.
+As the Russian system lands on Turkish soil, NATO said it's "concerned" about Russian missiles being deployed by a longtime NATO ally.

-"It is up to Allies to decide what military equipment they buy," a NATO official tells NPR.
+"It is up to allies to decide what military equipment they buy," a NATO official told NPR.
 "However, we are concerned about the potential consequences of Turkey's decision to acquire the S-400 system."

 Noting that NATO members see the interoperability of their military forces as a fundamental strength of the alliance, the official added, "We welcome that Turkey is working with several Allies on developing long-range air and missile defense systems."

-According to Russia's state-run Tass media, Turkey is paying some $2.5 billion to acquire the missile system.
+Turkey is paying some $2.5 billion to acquire the air defense system, according to Russia's state-run Tass media.